- Identify the impact of workplace noise on your hearing

 Hearing Conservation Program

-- Survey the workplace and individual jobs to determine noise levels present and the hazards to employees associated with those noise levels
+- Survey the workplace to determine noise levels present and the hazards to employees associated with those noise levels

 - Educate employees in hearing conservation requirements

-- Provide hearing protection equipment and training in its selection, handling, storage, use and cleaning
+- Provide hearing protection and training in its selection, handling, storage, use and cleaning